code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 On a cluster using the SLURM resource manager, SMGR can be configured to submit batches of cases rather than running them in succession.
-All cases are automatically sorted by number of processors and level of dependency, and grouped by blocks of cases of similar characteristics (to avoid submitting too many small jobs).
+All cases are automatically sorted by number of processes and level of dependency, and grouped by blocks of cases of similar characteristics (to avoid submitting too many small jobs).